Employment and Income Programs

 604-351-9665 f2mplus@mosaicbc.org

-Program designed for young newcomers (16 to 29 years old) to learn about careers in manufacturing and trades.
-After completing the training, you can pursue entry-level employment in manufacturing to gain experience or further your training in your trade of choice through apprenticeship.
+Program for young newcomers (16 to 29 years old) to learn about careers in manufacturing and trades.
 Paid training and workshops, certificates, and help developing a career path.
+3 weeks of paid employment readiness workshops.
+3 weeks of paid technical skills training.
+Gain first aid, WHMIS and other certificates.
+Will help you develop a personalized career path plan.

 Learn more about Fast Track to Manufacturing Plus.